-What Is CLEP All About?
+What Is a CLEP Test?

 The College-Level Examination Program (CLEP) awards college credit at more than 2,900 U.S. colleges and universities for demonstrating achievement in a subject by means of a computer-based exam.[i]
 By earning a satisfactory score, you may earn the same amount of credit as a student who successfully completed the same course at that school.
 Prospective students enrolling in accelerated degree programs are usually encouraged to take the CLEP test.